Shiny White Suburban

 with a cuff and a crease.

 To be clear.
 The white lady was never a fan of defunding the police!
-She imagines a world without law enforcement as an orgy of gunshot wounds, motor vehicle accidents, and dirty needles.
+She imagines a world without law enforcement as an orgy of gunshot wounds, motor vehicle accidents, and hypodermic needles.
 Occasionally, a demented man, grinning and holding a knife to her throat while she sleeps (because she is white, she lacks a certain type of imagination, she’s been told).
-But then, Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90’s hip hop and shaking her ass until she’s glistening with sweat.
+But then, Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90’s hip hop and shaking her ass until she’s wet with sweat.
+And though the song has lifted her mood, the white woman can’t ignore how ugly the world is at times, so she is also feeling her feels.
+Feeling feels is something that’s totally okay to do, proved by the Millennials.
+Everyone should hold space at all times - for themselves, their friends, even perfect strangers - to feel everything.

-But the first public comment was so unsettling!
+But the first public comment was so depressing.
 A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling scraps of paper from a bag and shouting about 5G.
 The board remained grimly silent until the timer dinged, a sound that seemed to deflate the man like a balloon.
 Shuffling away from the podium, he sat down and closed his eyes, appearing to instantly fall asleep.
+If hope was scant to begin with, now it was gone.

 “Heartbreaking” the white woman reported back to her friends, though the more accurate word was “galling.”
 Thinking of the twitchy man threatens to overpower her Dre vibes, so the white woman “yes, ands” with such commitment she almost swerves off the road.
 She rights the vehicle and adjusts her oversized sunglasses, cracks the window to temper a hot flash.
-Don’t be a weak bitch, she says aloud, since shame is practical.
+Don’t be weak, she says aloud, since shame is practical.

-But the shame fails to work.
-She can’t stop thinking about the school board meeting.
+But shame doesn’t work this time, and she can’t seem to stop thinking about the school board meeting.
 The next public comment was even worse!
-So infuriating she almost broke a dinner plate against the countertop!
 A person with a patchy beard and black lipstick spoke into the mic like they were making a TikTok, with so much vocal fry you could toss a piece of battered fish in their direction and crisp it.
-“Y’all look like nice enough people,” they said with a wan smile.
-“But you simply don’t look like the students in my classroom, and that’s a fact.”
-Running a hand through oiled hair, they leaned into the mic and moaned, “Do better.”

 No stress, no seeds, no stems, no sticks!